Download our brochure Download our app

 PRP (Platelet-Rich Plasma)

-PRP uses your own growth factors to stimulate regeneration.
+Platelet Rich Plasma (PRP) uses your own growth factors to stimulate regeneration.
+It can:

 • Improve tissue tone